About Citizens Advice North East Suffolk

 Who we are

-NE Suffolk Citizens Advice Bureau has main offices in Lowestoft, Beccles, Bungay, Halesworth and a number of outreach locations (view offices and outreach locations here).
+Citizens Advice North East Suffolk has main offices in Lowestoft, Beccles, Bungay, Halesworth and a number of outreach locations (view offices and outreach locations here).
 We have fully qualified Advisers at each location who are either staff or volunteers.
 The core service provides general advice and information across a wide subject area and specialist advice is available in debt, welfare benefits and employment.

 The need for our free, confidential service is on the increase and our offices are very busy.
 We deal with approximately 4,000 individuals with 14,000 problems each year.
 Many of our clients are helped using our unique electronic information system.
 If we do not have the expertise we may refer clients to other relevant services or agencies.
 We may also help by writing letters, completing forms, negotiating with creditors or making phone calls on a client’s behalf and we can represent clients at tribunals.